 The Oxford Centre for Haematology awarded nine training grants in October 2018 to Allied Healthcare Professionals involved in haematology in Oxford in both the Trust and University.

 Awards are made by the OCH Training Sub-Committee, which includes representatives from allied health teams.
 The objectives of the training scheme are to improve staff recruitment, retention and satisfaction by funding training and educational initiatives that are not normally funded by other means.
 Costs for materials or equipment associated with staff development and training will also be considered.
 These awards will give allied healthcare colleagues additional opportunities to further their professional development and enhance patient care.

 The committee will consider applications for funding through the year for ad hoc training needs, outside of the annual call for applications.

 SPECIAL STUDY MODULES FOR MEDICAL STUDENTS

-OCH will support four fourth year medical student SSMs in 2020.
-Offer of further places will be made in October 2020 for the next cohort.
+OCH supported four fourth year medical student SSMs in 2020.
+Offer of further places will be made in October 2021 for the next cohort.